huuducng/visualization-by-r/README.md

 # visualization-by-r
-Using R language to visualize economic data
+Using R language to visualize economic data for further analysis